programminghistorian/jekyll/en/lessons/corpus-analysis-with-spacy.md

 >{'AUX': 1, 'DET': 1, 'NOUN': 2, 'PRON': 1, 'PUNCT': 3}
 >```

-To get the same type of dictionary for each text in the DataFrame, a function can be created to nest the above `for` loop.
-We can then apply the function to each Doc object in the DataFrame.
+To get the same type of dictionary for each text in a DataFrame, a function can be created to nest the above `for` loop.
+First, we'll create a new DataFrame for the purposes of part-of speech analysis, containing the text filenames, disciplines, and Doc objects.
+We can then apply the function to each Doc object in the new DataFrame.
 In this case (and above), we are interested in the simpler, coarse-grained parts of speech.

 ```
-num_list = []
+# Create new DataFrame for analysis purposes
+pos_analysis_df = final_paper_df[['Filename','DISCIPLINE', 'Doc']]

 def get_pos_tags(doc):
     dictionary = {}